hllhll/MLL-AMR-SDR/README.md

 **Tech spec:**
   * Frequency, In my area: 465.65 Mhz
+    * Frequency when invoking TX with magnet is different for some reason, ~433Mhz
   * Modulation: 4-Level FSK (4FSK)
   * Encoding: Texas Instruments / CC1120 - Data Whitning
   * Frame: Variable length, No CC11xx "address field", With CRC16